 Possible responses:→ Don't know

-→ Yes, I use it for drinking and bathing
+→ Yes, I drink it regularly

 The Environmental Working Group and US PIRG released a first ever nationwide assessment of chlorination byproducts (CBPs) in drinking water showing that more than 100,000 women are at elevated risk of miscarriage, or of having children with birth defects because of CBPs in tap water.